 Option 2: Moving to a new office

-In this section, we will focus on the things you need to know when deciding to leave your current premises.
+In this section, we will focus on the things you need to know when deciding to relocate from your current premises.
 The decision to move to a new office can be driven by a number of factors:

 • Company objectives and future plans.